ssarfraz/FINCH-Clustering/python/README.md

 See requirements.txt

-[Optional]: Install [pyflann](https://github.com/nashory/pyflann) to get first neighbours from Kd-tree for large data
+[Optional]: pip install pynndescent to get first neighbours for large data

 ## Usage: